bijojoseph16/CSC540_Gradiance/InstructorProgramFlowVerification.md

   - [ ] Student
 - [ ] Login as Instructor if successful you should see the following options
   - [x] View Profile
-    - [x] Instructor select View Profile , profile information should be visible
+    - [x] Instructor select View Profile , profile informaqtion should be visible
       - [x] Show First Name
       - [x] Last Name
       - [x] Instructor ID